HildoBijl/simulator/src/pages/simulations/Simulation/README.md

 ## General rendering

 The [Simulation](./Simulation.jsx) file is the main component that is rendered.
 It pulls the ID from the URL, loads the simulation and then renders it.
-To do so, it uses various subpages.

-- [Page](./subpages/Page.jsx) when the user is in the normal execution of the simulation.
-- [EndPage](./subpages/EndPage.jsx) at the end, showing the user he/she is done.
+To do so, it checks in the `state` of the simulation which `pageId` we are at.
+Then, through the [Page](./subpages/Page.jsx) component, this page is rendered.

 ## Further components